HoneyryderChuck/association_observers/README.md

 The other important task is to define your own notifiers.
 First, where.
 For Rails, the gem expects a "notifiers" folder to exist under the "app" folder.
 Everywhere else, it's entirely up to you where you should define them.
 Second, how.
 Your notifier must inherit from Notifier::Base.
-This class provides you with an API you should define your way:
+This class provides you with hook methods you should/could redefine your way:

 Methods to overwrite:
 * action(observable, observer) : where you should define the behaviour which results of the observation of an event